France ~ Dordogne & Gironde

-Horses: The horses used are mostly locally bred French saddle horses of between 14.2hh and 15.2hh.
+Horses: Mostly locally bred French saddle horses of between 14.2hh and 15.2hh.
 They are owned by your French guide, Michel, and are well schooled, good-natured and sensible but forward going and responsive to ride.
 Saddles are either English or 'Maclellan' style (a comfortable cross between an English and western saddle), with a few westerns available for those who wish.
 Most of the horses are ridden western style; they are used to neck reining and a light contact with the mouth.
-The horses are tacked up / prepared for rides by Michel and saddle bags are provided where necessary.
-Rides are normally limited to a maximum of 6 guests and are lead by Michel personally.
+They are tacked up / prepared for rides by Michel and saddle bags are provided where necessary.
+Rides are normally limited to a maximum of 7 guests, lead by Michel personally.
 He is an experienced, very knowledgeable guide, who speaks fluent English and has a real interest in the local history, culture, food and wine.

-Pace and experience required: To join one of these rides you should have a reasonable amount of previous riding experience and be secure and comfortable on a well-schooled horse riding with a group at a walk, trot and canter over varied terrain.
-The riding pace is relaxed - fairly slow to moderate overall (The Bordeaux Ride includes the most chances to canter) so these are ideal choices for riders of an intermediate standard or above.
-Riding hours on the itineraries that are based from one hotel - The Moulin de Labique and Chateau de Rouffiac Rides - can be tailored to suit so novice riders and those with more limited riding experience, can join these programmes.
+Pace and experience required: Aimed at those with a reasonable amount of previous riding experience who are secure and comfortable on a well-schooled horse, riding with a group at a walk, trot and canter over varied terrain.
+The riding pace is relaxed - fairly slow to moderate overall (The Bordeaux Ride includes the most chances to canter) so these are ideal rides for anyone of an intermediate standard or above wanting leisurely riding.
+On itineraries that are based from one hotel - The Moulin de Labique and Chateau de Rouffiac Rides - hours can be tailored to suit so novice riders and those with limited experience, can join.
 The rider weight limit is 86kgs (13 stone 7lbs).